APPLY TO MESSIAH

 • Online versions: Library will acquire the online versions of the three major style manuals (APA, MLA, Chicago)

-• Chicago Manual of Style: One copy of the latest edition is kept at each dictionary stand, one in the Reference Collection stacks, and one at the Reference Desk.
+• Print versions: For APA, MLA, Turabian, and Chicago Manual of Style, one copy of the latest style edition is kept in the Reference Collection and one copy at the Reference Desk.
+Other style guides may be added to the collection, as needed.

 Serials (periodicals and continuations)

-Subscriptions are an ongoing commitment.
-Therefore, orders are placed only for titles for which long-term need is projected.
-Inflation and usage factors will be monitored by library faculty to aid in continuation decisions.
-The continuation and renewal of subscriptions will be reviewed by librarians on an annual basis.
-Review criteria includes cost, yearly inflation, usage, cost per use, and uniqueness or overlap with other resources.
+The continuation and renewal of subscriptions will be reviewed by librarians and the Director on an annual basis.
+Review criteria includes cost, yearly inflation, usage, cost per use, accreditation requirements, and uniqueness or overlap with other resources.

 Databases